jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 - *No Overhead of Command Creation*
 - *No Circular Command Creation*
 - *No Private Contents in Calls in Definitions*
-- *Calls in Calls Show Privates When Running*
+- *Calls in Calls Show Private Contents When Running*

 #### Delayed Creation Of Private Contents Only Counts For Command Calls